KHQA-TV

 KHQA-TV (channel 7) is a television station licensed to Hannibal, Missouri, United States, serving the Quincy, Illinois–Hannibal, Missouri–Keokuk, Iowa market as an affiliate of CBS and ABC.
-The station is owned by the Sinclair Broadcast Group, and maintains studios on South 36th Street in Quincy; its transmitter is located northeast of the city on Cannonball Road near I-172.
+The station is owned by Rincon Broadcasting Group, and maintains studios on South 36th Street in Quincy; its transmitter is located northeast of the city on Cannonball Road near I-172.

 History

 KHQA went on-the-air September 23, 1953.
-The station was originally owned by Lee Enterprises of Davenport, Iowa along with the Hannibal Courier-Post and WTAD radio (AM 930 and FM 99.5, now WCOY).
+The station was originally owned by Lee Enterprises of Davenport, Iowa, along with the Hannibal Courier-Post and WTAD radio (930 AM and 99.5 FM, now WCOY).
 Despite the common ownership, Lee was unable to use the WTAD-TV calls because Federal Communications Commission (FCC) rules of the time did not allow stations to share common base callsigns if they were licensed in different cities.
 While licensed to Hannibal (hence accounting for the "H" in its callsign, as well as its callsign beginning with a "K"), its studios have long been located across the Mississippi River in Quincy; the station signed on after the FCC allowed a station to base its main studio outside its city of license.

 Channel 7 received its DuMont transmitters on July 27, 1953.
 They arrived on the same truck as the transmitters for future rival WGEM-TV (channel 10).
 The two stations' crews raced to be the first television station in the Tri-State.
 Ultimately, WGEM-TV won the race, signing on September 4, more than two weeks before channel 7.

 KHQA has always been a primary CBS affiliate, although it had a secondary affiliation with DuMont between 1953 and 1956.
-The station shared secondary ABC affiliation with WGEM-TV (channel 10) in the 1960s.
+The station shared a secondary ABC affiliation with WGEM-TV in the 1960s.
 KHQA also aired a number of UPN programs during late-night hours between 1995 and 2006.
 Lee sold the Courier-Post in 1969, but held onto its Quincy broadcasting cluster until December 1986 when the company sold KHQA to A. Richard Benedek, whose television holdings eventually became Benedek Broadcasting.
 The radio stations were sold to Eastern Broadcasting.
+Lee earned a handsome return on its purchase of WTAD radio in 1944.
 At the time of the sale, KHQA was the smallest station in Lee's TV portfolio.